doctorfree/RoonCommandLine/README.md

 sent to a system with the Python Roon API installed.
 That system then parses the commands and communicates with the Roon Core via the Roon API.

+Alternatively, if SSH public key authentication is not desired or available, install the Roon Command Line frontend Bash script on the same system with the Python Roon API.
+After initial setup, run the command "roon -L" to configure the roon command for local execution rather than remote execution via SSH.
+This eliminates the need to setup SSH public key authentication but restricts execution of the Roon Command Line frontend to that single system.

-Currently the command line Roon control scripts provide support for playing specified albums, artists, genres, playlists, tags, radio, or other Roon library media.
+Currently the command line Roon control scripts provide support for:
+- Play album by album name
+- Play artist name
+- Play genre
+- Play playlist by playlist name
+- Play tag
+- Play Roon Radio
+- Issue one of the following commands in the specified zone
+  - group
+  - ungroup
+  - play
+  - pause
+  - playpause
+  - stop
+  - next
+  - previous
+  - shuffle
+  - unshuffle
+  - repeat
+  - unrepeat
+  - mute
+  - unmute
+- List albums, artists, genres, playlists, tags, or Roon zones
+- Select Roon audio zone or zone grouping

 In addition, search capabilities have been added to the scripts with partial matching facilities.
 Thus a substring can be supplied to use as a search term with partial matching returning albums, artists, playlists, genres, or tags which contain the specified substring.

-In addition to media search and playback, the Python Roon API Command Line supports Roon command control.
+The Python Roon API Command Line supports Roon command control.
 Commands currently supported include:
     group, ungroup, play, pause, playpause, stop, next, previous, shuffle, unshuffle, repeat, unrepeat, mute, unmute